Forms: designing a scalable data collection system for schools

 The module development was cancelled

-While the project reached final design and was in development, a strategic shift led to Forms being deprioritised in favour of other initiatives.
-Despite this, its potential was recognised, and there were plans to revisit it in the future.
+While the project reached final design and was already in development, a strategic shift led to Forms being deprioritised in favour of other initiatives.
+That said, its potential was recognised, and there are still plans to revisit it in the future.

 Final touches: preparing for development